marcellino-ornelas/tps-ai/README.md

-# Template's AI template
+# AI Template

 [![npm version](https://badge.fury.io/js/tps-ai.svg)](https://badge.fury.io/js/tps-ai)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/lornelas/tps-ai/blob/main/LICENSE)

-[Template's](https://marcellino-ornelas.github.io/templates/) template to generate any codebase in any language, setup files for any library, or anything else your mind envisions—all powered by AI.
+Template to generate any codebase in any language, setup files for any library, or bring any idea to life—all powered by AI.

+Specifically built for use with [Template's](https://marcellino-ornelas.github.io/templates/).

 ## Installation

-This template is generally installed global.
+This template is generally installed globally.
 The [Template's](https://marcellino-ornelas.github.io/templates/) library is also required to be installed in order to be used.

 ```bash
 npm i -g templates-mo tps-ai